After studying this chapter, you will be able to

 The utricle and saccule are both largely composed of macula tissue (plural = maculae).
 The macula is composed of hair cells surrounded by support cells.
 The stereocilia of the hair cells extend into a viscous gel called the otolithic membrane (Figure 10.
 Linear Acceleration Coding by Maculae).
 On top of the otolithic membrane is a layer of calcium carbonate crystals, called otoliths.
 The otoliths essentially make the otolithic membrane top-heavy.
 The otolithic membrane moves separately from the macula in response to head movements.
 Tilting the head causes the otolithic membrane to slide over the macula in the direction of gravity.
 The moving otolithic membrane, in turn, bends the sterocilia, causing some hair cells to depolarize as others hyperpolarize.
 The exact position of the head is interpreted by the brain based on the pattern of hair-cell depolarization.

 The semicircular canals are three ring-like extensions of the vestibule.
 One is oriented in the horizontal plane, whereas the other two are oriented in the vertical plane.
 The anterior and posterior vertical canals are oriented at approximately 45 degrees relative to the sagittal plane (Figure 11.
 Rotational Coding by Semicircular Canals).
 The base of each semicircular canal, where it meets with the vestibule, connects to an enlarged region known as the ampulla.
-The ampulla contains the hair cells that respond to rotational movement, such as turning the head while saying “no.” The stereocilia of these hair cells extend into the cupula, a membrane that attaches to the top of the ampulla.
+The ampulla contains the hair cells that respond to rotational movements, such as turning the head while saying “no.” The stereocilia of these hair cells extend into the cupula, a membrane that attaches to the top of the ampulla.
 As the head rotates in a plane parallel to the semicircular canal, the fluid lags, deflecting the cupula in the direction opposite to the head movement.
 The semicircular canals contain several ampullae, with some oriented horizontally and others oriented vertically.
 By comparing the relative movements of both the horizontal and vertical ampullae, the vestibular system can detect the direction of most head movements within three-dimensional (3-D) space.

 Somatosensation is considered a general sense, as opposed to the special senses discussed in this section.
-Somatosensation is the group of sensory modalities that are associated with touch, proprioception, and interoception.
+Somatosensation is a group of sensory modalities that are associated with touch, proprioception, and interoception.
 These modalities include pressure, vibration, light touch, tickle, itch, temperature, pain, proprioception, and kinesthesia.
 This means that its receptors are not associated with a specialized organ, but are instead spread throughout the body in a variety of organs.
 Many of the somatosensory receptors are located in the skin, but receptors are also found in muscles, tendons, joint capsules, ligaments, and in the walls of visceral organs.

 Two types of somatosensory signals that are transduced by free nerve endings are pain and temperature.
 These two modalities use thermoreceptors and nociceptors to transduce temperature and pain stimuli, respectively.
 Temperature receptors are stimulated when local temperatures differ from body temperature.
 Some thermoreceptors are sensitive to just cold and others to just heat.
 Nociception is the sensation of potentially damaging stimuli.
 Mechanical, chemical, or thermal stimuli beyond a set threshold will elicit painful sensations.
 Stressed or damaged tissues release chemicals that activate receptor proteins in the nociceptors.
 For example, the sensation of heat associated with spicy foods involves capsaicin, the active molecule in hot peppers.
 Capsaicin molecules bind to a transmembrane ion channel in nociceptors that is sensitive to temperatures above 37°C. The dynamics of capsaicin binding with this transmembrane ion channel is unusual in that the molecule remains bound for a long time.
 Because of this, it will decrease the ability of other stimuli to elicit pain sensations through the activated nociceptor.
 For this reason, capsaicin can be used as a topical analgesic, such as in products such as Icy Hot™.